eodash/eodash/docs/widgets/index.md

 ## Loading Widget

-You can set a loading spinner or animation using any widget type, the configured widget will be displayed as a fallback for the dashboard suspunsible states.
+You can set a loading spinner or animation using any widget type, the configured widget will be displayed as a fallback for the dashboard's suspense states.

 ### Example